Taking A Chance On Young John Wayne And A Fetching Jean Arthur

 Without going through his entire 170-movie credit list, I might observe, as merely a point of interest, that this is one of maybe a handful of roles where The Duke is on-screen called “Duke”.
 As Duke Hudkins, roving and roving-eyed rodeo rider, the unformed and sometimes too-forward western man-boy encounters Southwestern-vacationing New York City gal Molly J. Truesdale (Arthur; still quite tomboy-ish despite the added glamor-izing of the role).
 Three or four plot complications later, the saloon meet-cute and subsequent cactus-and-sagebrush roadtrip – where Duke’s western sensibilities are near-mortally offended when poor Molly unthinkingly steals his cold-prone horse Sammy’s blanket one prairie evening – eventually resolves to the tall cowboy (literally) whisking off the tiny lady (unresistingly) at an NYC bus terminal.

-With Kino Lorber’s soon-available Blu-ray presentation (no special features beyond a few western- and comedy-themed trailers, alas, but looking great in high-def), one can definitively say that the fictional story-descendants of this hilariously mismatched pair of a city gal and western gent will get a mighty kick out of seeing their movie grandparents acting like a pair of young fools.
+With Kino Lorber’s soon-available Blu-ray presentation (no special features beyond a few western- and comedy-themed trailers, alas, alack, and alay, but still looking great in high-def), one can definitively say that the fictional story-descendants of this hilariously mismatched pair of a city gal and western gent will get a mighty kick out of seeing their movie grandparents acting like a pair of young fools.

 Further apologies for the lack of images throughout; those where otherwise uncredited are used only as a reference to the film and are not meant to reflect the image quality of Kino Lorber’s Blu-ray release.